lburleigh/da-guide/01-da_info/coir_ls.md

 ## Hyper-Parameters
 Hyper-parameters (i.e., values that control the model’s learning process) include:
-- mean (i.e., μ1 and μ2)
+- lambda  ($\lambda$)
-- kernel function and corresponding hyper-parameters.
+- alpha ($\alpha$)

 Optimal hyper-parameters can be found using leave-one-domain-out cross validation on source domain data.

-The algorithm is not sensitive to the trade-off parameter, indicating the covariate-independence regularization importance stability (see Fig. 4 c).
-This algorithm is also not sensitive to the mean, though larger values greater than 10,000 can lead to a change in performance (see Fig. 4 d).
+The algorithm is not sensitive to the trade-off parameter, indicating the covariate-independence regularization importance stability (see Fig. 3a).
+This algorithm is also not sensitive to alpha, though larger values greater than 10,000 can lead to a change in performance (see Fig. 3b).

 ![Hyperparameters](images/CoIRsens.JPG)